tc39/proposal-decorators/README.md

 ### Adding initialization logic with `addInitializer`

-The `addInitializer` method is available on the context object that is provided to the decorator.
+The `addInitializer` method is available on the context object that is provided to the decorator for every type of value _except_ class fields.
 This method can be called to associate an initializer function with the class or class element, which can be used to run arbitrary code after the value has been defined in order to finish setting it up.
 The timing of these initializers depends on the type of decorator:

 - Class decorator initializers are run _after_ the class has been fully defined, and _after_ class static fields have been assigned.
-- Class method and accessor initializers run during class construction, _before_ class fields are initialized.
+- Class element initializers run during class construction, _before_ class fields are initialized.
-- Class field initializers run after the field has been defined on the class instance.
-- Class _static_ method and element initializers run during class definition, _before_ static class fields are defined, but _after_ class elements have been defined.
+- Class _static_ element initializers run during class definition, _before_ static class fields are defined, but _after_ class elements have been defined.
-- Class _static_ field initializers run after the field has been defined on the class.

 #### Example: `@customElement`